Non-perturbative Floquet engineering of the toric-code Hamiltonian and its ground state: Proof-of-principle device and topological crossover

 In the earlier Sections, tools were developed for quantum simulating a toric-code Hamiltonian, preparing its ground state, and it has been verified that the prepared state indeed exhibits clear signatures of topological order.
-Based on this toolbox, we next propose a full-fledged proof-of-principle realization, that can be used both to study transitions into the spin-liquid phase and to implement a prototypical topological qubit.
-For this purpose, the nine-spin geometry shown in Fig.~\ref{fig5}(a) is considered.
-The system features two degenerate ground states, which define the logical qubit.
+Based on this toolbox, we next propose a proof-of-principle realization, corresponding to a prototypical topological qubit, and show that it can be used to adiabatically explore the crossover into the spin-liquid phase.
+This (finite-size precursor of the) phase transition connects a topologically ordered to a topologically non-ordered phase and thus, unusually, it cannot be characterized through the behaviour of local order parameters.
+The proposed protocol provides a starting point for exploring the phase diagram of the perturbed toric code in a quantum simulator, the details of which are not yet entirely determined~\cite{Trebst2007, Yu2008, Hamma2008b,Vidal2009, Tupitsyn2010, Dusuel2011}.
+This has potential impact also for the quantum simulation of lattice gauge theory, since the transition is related to confinement-deconfinement transitions of $\mathbb{Z}_2$ lattice gauge theory~\cite{Savary2016}.
+The prototypical device has the nine-spin geometry shown in Fig.~\ref{fig:Figure8}(a).
+The system features two degenerate ground states, which define a logical qubit.
 Topological order implies that these ground states cannot be distinguished via local observables, nor be turned one into the other by weak local perturbations.
 A string of single-spin errors needs to cross the entire system, involving at least three spins, to produce a logical error.
-The connectivity considered is shown in Fig.~\ref{fig5}(a), and the Floquet-Trotter sequence realizing the Hamiltonian, developed following the prescription of Sec.~\ref{sec:trotter}, is shown in Fig.~\ref{fig5}(b).
+The connectivity considered is shown in Fig.~\ref{fig:Figure8}(a), and the Floquet-Trotter sequence realizing the Hamiltonian, developed following the prescription of Sec.~\ref{sec:trotter}, is shown in Fig.~\ref{fig:Figure8}(b).
 The two ground states are distinguished by logical operators $\hat{X}_L$ and $\hat{Z}_L$ which span the system vertically and horizontally, commute with the Hamiltonian and anticommute with each other.
-A possible choice, which will be adopted in the following, is $\hat{X}_L = \hat{X}_{1,2}\hat{Z}_{2,2}\hat{X}_{3,2}$ and $\hat{Z}_L = \hat{Z}_{2,1}\hat{X}_{2,2}\hat{Z}_{2,3}$.
+A possible choice, which will be adopted in the following, is $\hat{X}_L = \hat{X}_{2,1}\hat{Z}_{2,2}\hat{X}_{2,3}$ and $\hat{Z}_L = \hat{Z}_{1,2}\hat{X}_{2,2}\hat{Z}_{3,2}$.
 Logical states $\ket{0_L}$ and $\ket{1_L}$ can then be defined according to